 The 1965 World Series moved to Metropolitan Stadium for game six.
 The Los Angeles Dodgers were holding a 3-2 series lead, and Walter Alston’s crew was looking to close out the Twins.
 Standing in the way of the championship was Minnesota ace Jim “Mudcat” Grant.
 Claude Osteen took the hill for the Dodgers.
 Grant, who had been suffering from a cold for weeks, was pitching on two days’ rest and felt much older than his 30 years.
 If there was any question about Grant’s ability while under the weather and working on short rest, those doubts were answered rather quickly, as Grant faced the minimum through four innings.

 With the Twins leading 2-0 in the bottom of the sixth, second baseman Frank Quilici was intentionally walked to bring Mudcat to the plate.
-Grant then drilled a home run to right-center to give the Twins a 5-0 lead.
+Grant then drilled a home run to left-center to give the Twins a 5-0 lead.
 He became the second American League pitcher to hit a home run in World Series history.
 Mudcat forced a game seven by beating the Dodgers with his pitching and hitting.
 He went the distance, giving up one run on six hits, striking out five batters and walking none.
 “I really didn’t know how long I would go,” said Grant.
 “I just figured I’d go as long as I could for as hard as I could.”
 Mudcat got the Twins to the seventh game, but they fell short to the Dodgers and Sandy Koufax, 2-0.

 James Timothy Grant was born August 13, 1935, in Lacoochee, Florida.
 Lacoochee, a lumber town, is located approximately 40 miles north of Tampa.
 He was one of seven children born to James and Viola Grant.
 Like many of the residents of Lacoochee, James Grant Sr. worked at the lumber mill, but died when Mudcat was two and the responsibility fell to Viola to provide for the family.
 She worked during the day at the citrus canning factory and took in domestic work as well.